 Banking and PSU debt funds: Are they a suitable option for conservative investors?

 When it comes to mutual fund investments, investors may have different financial goals and objectives.
-While some prefer the high-risk/high-reward nature of equity funds, others may seek the relative stability of debt funds.
+While some prefer the high-risk/high-reward nature of equity funds, others may seek the relative stability of debt fund investment.
 Among the many options available in the debt fund category, banking and PSU funds have been steadily gaining traction.

 However, a common question asked by many investors pertains to banking and PSU fund investment risk.
 So, are banking and PSU funds suitable for conservative investors?
 Let’s take a closer look at these funds and find out.